gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

     subscriptionPubKeyLength[1] = localPublicKey.length;

     const contextBuffer = Buffer.concat([
-      new Uint16Array(subscriptionPubKey.length).buffer
+      keyLabel,
       subscriptionPubKeyLength.buffer,
       subscriptionPubKey,
-      localPublicKeyLength,
+      localPublicKeyLength.buffer,
       localPublicKey,
     ]);

-### CEKInfo and NonceInfo
+The final context buffer is a label, the number of bytes in the subscription public key, followed by the key itself, then the number of bytes local public key, followed by the key itself.

-Next up, we need to create a nonce and a content encryption key (CEK).
+With this context value we can use it in the creation of a nonce and a content encryption key (CEK).

+### Content Encryption Key and Nonce

 A [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) is a value that prevents replay attacks as it should only be used once.

 The content encryption key (CEK) is the key that will ultimately be used to encrypt our payload.

-First we need to create the bytes of data for the nonce and CEK, which is
+First we need to create the bytes of data for the nonce and CEK, which is simply a content encoding string followed by the context buffer we just calculated:
-simply:

     const nonceEncBuffer = new Buffer('Content-Encoding: nonce\0', 'utf8');
     const nonceInfo = Buffer.concat([nonceEncBuffer, contextBuffer]);